nnifemi/nnifemi/README.md

 # Hello, I'm Nifemi Leye-Odeyemi 👋

 Welcome to my GitHub profile!
-I'm a [Your Profession] passionate about [Your Interests].
+I'm a student in the software developer program at MITT.
 Here you'll find a collection of my projects and contributions to the open-source community.

 ## About Me

-- 🌍 Location: [Your Location]
+- 🌍 Location: Winnipeg, Manitoba
-- 💼 Profession: [Your Profession]
-- 🎓 Education: [Your Education]
+- 🎓 Education: Student At MITT
 - 📧 Contact: [Your Email Address]
 - 🌐 Website: [Your Personal Website] (if applicable)